 The tools should be used by HBS facilitators working to strengthen health care services for mothers and their newborns in resource-constrained environments.
 HBS planning must occur in the context of national strategies and training for these services, as well as grounded in the local context of pregnancy, birth and delivery.

-HBB Master Trainer 2015 ALAPE Course – Lima, Peru (Susan Niermeyer, MD, FAAP and learners)
+HBB Master Trainer 2015 ALAPE Course – Lima, Peru (Susan Niermeyer, MD, MPH, FAAP and learners)